 Shiny grew up in Oakland, California – not a place traditionally known for inspiring little Black girls to grow up to be farmers.
 Despite trying (and mostly not succeeding) to grow carrots and sunflowers as a little girl, it never occurred to her to pursue farming.
 She imagined that “growing things” was the purview of wealthy white people.

 A meandering 20-year journey as a telephone operator, tow truck dispatcher, community worker, and librarian/teacher in community colleges eventually brought her full circle to growing carrots, sunflowers, and medicinal herbs.
 Add in a little community and a lot of sweat and she now proudly calls herself a farmer, food justice worker, and farmers market manager.
+Oh, and most recently, Interim Executive Director at BFSC!

 Want to work with shiny?
 Start here.